hydraulic-software/conveyor/guidebook/docs/tutorial/10-next-steps.md

 Conveyor also supports servers with full Linux `systemd` integration.
 Take a look at the [Linux config sections](../configs/linux.md) to learn more.

 Stuck?
-Try asking in our [GitHub Discussions forum](https://github.com/hydraulic-software/conveyor/discussions).
+Try asking in our [Zulip chatroom](https://hydraulic.zulipchat.com/#narrow/stream/329916-general) or our [GitHub Discussions forum](https://github.com/hydraulic-software/conveyor/discussions).

 <script>var tutorialSection = 10;</script>